 The analyzer, which operates a GSM modem and is within a range of GPS, may notify the user about its movements.
 To use this feature the user must activate ANTI-THEFT FUNCTION from the PC program and fill the appropriate list of emergency phone numbers for sending SMS messages with appropriate information.
 In this mode, the analyzer saves the position where it was acquired for the first time after turning on the recording and then sends an SMS message to the defined phone number(s), if the analyzer changes its location by more than 100 m.
 SMS message contains the actual coordinates of the analyzer.
-Also "Sonel Analysis" enables user to connect user to the analyzer is turned off - see below).
+Also "Sonel Analysis" enables user to connect user to the analyzer via GSM to check the analyzer current location on the status screen (even when the analyzer is turned off - see below).
 When the analyzer remains for a long time at a distance greater than 100 m from its start position, then it sends SMS messages every 10 minutes detailing the current position of the analyzer (max.
 10 SMS messages).